-Figure \ref{fig:targets-dynamics-central} shows the target dynamics for the roads belonging to the central part of the city (we chose $25\%$ of the roads for this) and to its periphery.
-In the city center, the structure of the road network can be more complex and require more maneuvers to pass through it, so the average traffic speed on the central roads appears lower than on the peripheral ones.
+Figure \ref{fig:targets-dynamics-central} shows the target dynamics for the roads belonging to the central part of city (in our case, we decide to choose $25\%$ of the roads) and to its periphery.
+In the city center, the structure of road network can be more complex and require more maneuvers to pass through it, so the average traffic speed on the central roads appears lower than on the peripheral ones.
 Further, since the city center in the smaller city of \texttt{city-traffic-M} has a more developed and diverse infrastructure that serves various needs of city residents, there is naturally more traffic volume.

-The presented figures show that our proposed datasets contain important road attributes that strongly affect the traffic speed and volume and thus are necessary to use for precise traffic forecasting.
-Previous datasets do not include such information.
+The presented figures show that our proposed datasets contain important spatial information about road networks that has strong connection with the traffic speed and volume and thus is necessary to be used for precise traffic forecasting.